jmanek/slate_clone/README.md

 ### Running

 1. Clone the repo
-2. Deploy it to a local or remote host
+2. Deploy it to a local or remote host. e.g. `python3 -m http.server` or Github Pages
 3. `slate.md` is read by `slate.js` through `index.html` at runtime

-It is not running correctly with Github Pages right now, it seems you can't serve .md files besides the README?
-Working at least with `python3 -m http.server` / AWS S3.

 WIP